Blockstream/satellite/doc/hardware.md

   limited performance and reliability among the three.
 Also, this option is CPU-intensive, since the demodulator application will run in the CPU.

-- **Linux USB Receiver**: in this setup the demodulation is entirely carried out in hardware, in the external demodulator device that is connected to your host via USB.
+- **Linux USB Demodulator**: in this setup the demodulation is entirely carried out in hardware, in the external demodulator device that is connected to your host via USB.
 In this option, you will need to install specific drivers and Linux DVB-S2 apps that will allow the host to configure the external demodulator and